How to Link Legal Software Clio and NetDocuments Together

 Step 1: Clio – Go to Settings -> Documents –> Document Sources

-Step 2: Click what location your NetDocuments Data Center is in
+Step 2: Choose the Location of your NetDocuments Data Center

 Step 3: Click Link NetDocuments Account